 UPDATED: December 21, 2020

-Following the WHO’s declaration of a global public health emergency in January and the fact that Covid-19 is now considered a pandemic outbreak, we at Kaya are following the progress of the situation to ensure we support our in-country teams and our participants as the situation develops.
+Following the WHO’s declaration of a global pandemic of the Covid-19 Coronavirus, we at Kaya are following the progress of the situation to ensure we support our in-country teams and our participants as the situation continues to evolve.
 Our thoughts go out to all those affected by the illness.